Mighty Mighty: The Barbershop Project

 CulturalDC is proud to bring The Barbershop Project back to Washington, DC — this time in the heart of Downtown during World Pride 2025.

 Originally launched in 2019 with artist Devan Shimoyama, The Barbershop Project transforms our Mobile Art Gallery into a fully immersive, reimagined barbershop that explores themes of identity, care, and belonging.
-The space will once again offer free haircuts, mental health resources, clothing distribution, and community-centered programming, in partnership with DC Public Library and the DC LGBTQ+ Community Center.
+The space will once again offer free haircuts, mental health resources, clothing distribution, and community-centered programming, in partnership with DC Public Library.

 This interactive installation honors the barbershop as a vital space for self-expression, transformation, and inclusivity—particularly for Black and LGBTQ+ communities.